jundalisay/superb/content/en/research/sarkar/farming/section-1/vegetables.md

 Farakka, Rajmahal and Saheb Ganj.
 Wax gourd grows well if subterranean water is available, otherwise the  fields will have to be irrigated.

-Wax gourd is mostly grown along the banks of the Churni river in Ranaghat, but it may be planted along the banks of the rivers in Purulia district.
+Wax gourd is mostly grown along the banks of the Churni river in Ranaghat.
+- But it may be planted along the banks of the rivers in Purulia district.

 Snakes congregate wherever wax gourd is cultivated extensively.
-To avoid this iishanmula should be grown because snakes are afraid of its smell.
+- To avoid this, iishanmula should be grown because snakes are afraid of its smell.

-Serpents are also afraid of any copper salt, so they will not be found wherever there are deposits of this salt, as in Ghatshila and Mohabhandur (near Tata Nagar).
-Copper sulphate is poisonous for human beings.
+- Snakes are also afraid of any copper salt, so they will not be found wherever there are deposits of this salt, as in Ghatshila and Mohabhandur (near Tata Nagar).
+- Copper sulphate is poisonous for human beings.